hovancik/stretchly/README.md

 ### Linux/BSD/Portable

 For portable versions and for Linux/BSD installers, head to [Github Releases page](https://github.com/hovancik/stretchly/releases).
 The most widely used distributions should be covered.
+Probably the best and easiest way is that you chose the instructions in  [this website](https://snapcraft.io/stretchly) (after choosing your distribution).
+Once you have selected your language (on the very first screen), you will only see a small icon in the upper right corner (next to the other running apps).
+You can adjust your preferences by clicking on that icon.

 #### Linux note